bajsolinowich/wp-ajax-page-loader/readme.md

 * Displays a loading spinner while content is loading.
 * Smoothly scrolls to the top of the new page's contents.
 * Updates URL with current page whenever scrolling stops.
-* Footer safe by default: infinite scrolling won't be triggered at the very bottom of the page.
+* "Footer safe" mode: infinite scrolling won't be triggered at the very bottom of the page by default.
 * Compatible with Google Analytics (universal and legacy support).
 * Designed to be easily integrated and configured.

-Have a look at [Pendrell](https://github.com/synapticism/pendrell) for an example of integration and usage and check out [my blog](http://synapticism.com) for a **live demo** (just scroll almost but not quite to the bottom of the index and you should see it in action).
+Have a look at [Pendrell](https://github.com/synapticism/pendrell) for an example of integration and usage and check out [my blog](http://synapticism.com) for a **live demo** (just scroll almost *but not quite to the bottom* of the index and you should see it in action).